OpenTaho/taho/tests/1/README.md

 # Test Simple Main Tranformation

-While it is legal to have a Terraform project with all content in `main.tf` (or really in any file) we consider such a structure to be ugly.
+While it is legal to have a Terraform project with all content in random files such a structure to be difficult to maintain.
+In this example, the program will convert the project into to the proper structure.

-The `taho` tool will transform this module to one where the proper files exist with the correct content in each file.